About Us

 Over the years, he has also developed skills in data analysis and data visualization using smart tools and software for a variety of projects.
 Muneeb has developed interactive dashboards and data reports for various public and private sector clients in the USA for example Federal Highway Administration (FHWA).
 Moreover, Muneeb contributes to society building through engagement with welfare associations, orphanages, old homes, donation drives and so on.
 He strongly believes in sustainable practices and green ventures linking technology and academia for prosperous development.
 He can be reached at muneeb@odenterprise.org.

-Temi also serves as the in-country Project Manager for a USAID conflict prevention project with the UMD Center for International Development and Conflict Management where she works to ensure the successful implementation of project goals to reduce the threat of extremist violence in Northern Ghana.
-Temi completed the National Institute of Health's Data Science Fellowship with the Agency's Artificial Intelligence and Machine Learning Consortium to Advance Health Equity and Researcher Diversity (AIM-AHEAD) program.
+In 2023, Temi served as the In-Country Project Manager for a USAID conflict prevention project with the UMD Center for International Development and Conflict Management.
+Based in Tamale, Ghana, she was responsible for ensuring the successful implementation of project goals and working directly with communities to reduce the threat of extremist violence in Northern Ghana.

 Jean-Noé Landry is a social entrepreneur, Canadian climate activist, international open data movement leader.
 He recently completed the 2021-2022 Obama Scholars program at Columbia University in New York where he actively contributed to the School's climate research community while being locally involved in several environmental justice initiatives with WE ACT For Environmental Justice in Harlem.